syncfusion-content/gantt-sdk-docs/gantt-sdk/winui/kanban/cards.md

 ![multi-card-drag-and-drop-in-winui-kanban](images/cards/multi-card-drag-and-drop-in-winui-kanban.gif)

 N> Multi-card drag and drop is enabled only when `CardSelectionType` is set to `Multiple`.
 All selected cards are moved together in a single drag operation, and the relative order of the selected cards is preserved after the drop.
-If the drop target violates a `Workflows` restriction or the column `MinimumCount` / `MaximumCount` limits for any card in the selection, the entire drag-and-drop operation is canceled.
+If the drop target violates a `Workflows` restriction for any card in the selection, the entire drag-and-drop operation is canceled.